RiyaMary1512/EcommerceApp/IoT_dataprocessing/readme.md

 We'd like to express our gratitude to the following:

-- **Streamlit**: For providing an intuitive framework for building web applications with Python.
 - **Amazon Web Services (AWS)**: For offering robust cloud infrastructure services that power TrendAnalyzerApp.
 - **Open Source Community**: For their continuous support and contributions to the world of technology.